adkoo/Bayesian-optimization-using-Gaussian-Process/README.md

 ## Instructions to build your own optimizer

 **Step 1.** Build your 'machine interface' file:
-        This file will contain the class object that will represent your target function To build it, open machine_interfaces/machine_interface_example.py and follow the step-by-step instructions in the comments at the top of the file.
+        This file will contain the class object that will represent your target function.
+        To build it, open machine_interfaces/machine_interface_example.py and follow the step-by-step instructions in the comments at the top of the file.

 **Step 2.**  Build your 'scan_params.npy' file:
         This is the .npy file that will contain the settings for the optimizer to load and use.
         To build it, open modules/make_scan_params_file.py and follow the step-by-step instructions in the comments at the top of the file.

 **Step 3.**  Run the optimization:
         For the most basic usage, open basic_gp_example.py and follow the step-by-step instructions in the comments at the top of the file.